EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 2. Move the **%failover group%** back to the **Primary Server**.
 Verify that email clients are still able to connect to the mailbox database.

+## Troubleshooting

+### Exchange services do not start after server reboot

+You might notice that very few Exchange services are starting up on one node in the cluster after rebooting it.
+This might be experienced after rebooting one or both servers.
+Nearly all of the Exchange server services are dependent on the Exchange AD Topology service.
+If it doesn't start due to a lot of activity during server startup, other services won't start either.
+Check the event log and you might see events similar to the following:

+    The MSExchangeADTopology service failed to start due to the following error: %%1053

+    Error     Service Control Manager 3221232481 A timeout was reached (30000 milliseconds) while waiting for the MSExchangeHM service to connect.
+    Error     Service Control Manager 3221232472 The MSExchangeHM service failed to start due to the following error: %%1053

+Errpr 1053 is 'The service did not respond to the start or control request in a timely fashion.'